dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 <br>
 So, this is the same information as seen earlier, but put into a written report which can go straight to the client.

-The high level story of this that, yes, there is an uplift in sales for those customers that joined the Delivery Club, over and above what we believe they would have spent had the club not been in existence.
+The high level story of this that, yes, there is an uplift in sales for those customers that joined the Delivery Club, over and above what is believed they would have spent had the club not been in existence.
 This uplift was deemed to be significantly significant (@ 95%)

 ___
 <br>